mirusresearch/ipCloudy/README.md

                 refreshRate: 5000, // milliseconds
                 maxAge: 604800000, // milliseconds (1 week). -1 for no maxAge
-                writeToFile: true  // save cache to file when its update }
+                writeToFile: true  // save cache to file when its update },
+            whoisConfig: {
+                // config from "whois" package
+            }
     })
     // load ip ranges into cache. using saved file if present,